 - To take a COVID test before travelling back to the UK

 - To self-islate at home for 10 days

-- To take a Day 2 PCR test within 48 hours of arriving back into the UK
+- To take a Day 2 PCR test within 48 hours of arriving back in the UK

-- To take a COVID Day 8 PCR test on day 8 after arriving back into the UK
+- To take a COVID Day 8 PCR test on day 8 after arriving back in the UK

 On top of these requirements, each country has its own entry requirements for British Nationals with many requiring some combination of:

 - evidence of full vaccination (such as the NHS COVID pass)